The entropic approach to causal correlations: Discussion

 In view of this new framework for the study of causal correlations we believe that several other directions of research can naturally be pursued.
 Here we focused on using the Shannon entropies of the relevant variables, but it is known that, at least in particular scenarios, the same approach can be used to derive constraints using certain generalized entropies~\cite{Rastegin2014,Wajs2015} and even with non-statistical information measures such as the Kolmogorov complexity~\cite{Chaves2014b}.
 Can our framework be extended to these other information measures, and if so, are they more sensitive to violations of causality?
 Similarly, one may wonder whether the addition of non-Shannon-type inequalities to the entropic descriptions of causal correlations considered might lead to tighter constraints~\cite{zhang98,Fritz:2013aa,weilenmann16}.
-More generally, it remains an open question whether the definition of causal correlations implies any additional constraints within the entropic description that might allow a tighter characterization, particularly in the multipartite case, similar to the additional constraints on marginal and conditional entropies imposed in Sec.~\ref{sec:multipartite}.
+Moreover, in the multipartite characterization of causal correlations in Sec.~\ref{sec:multipartite} we also saw that causality imposes additional entropic constraints on marginal and conditional distributions that allow us to tighten our characterization in Eq.~\eqref{eq:tri_causal_polyhedron}.
+It remains an open question whether additional such constraints can be found that tighten even further the characterization.

 Another important direction to consider would be the ability to formulate, and perhaps violate, information-theoretical principles~\cite{Chaves2015} of causality.
-We provided, as a simple application, an idea at one possible approach, showing how simple bounds on two-way communication can be derived for causal games where communication is limited in each direction.
+We provided, as a simple application, an idea for one possible approach, showing how simple bounds on mutual informations can be derived for causal games where communication is limited in each direction.
 It would be interesting to see, in particular, whether such principles could be violated within the process matrix formalism and, if so, the connection to the violation of causal inequalities.
 For example, does the violation of causal inequalities imply the violation of some principle implied by quantum mechanics?
 We expect our results to motivate these and many more future investigations.